ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 That is, C sends a POST request to the /authz-info endpoint at RS, with the request payload conveying the access token without any CBOR wrapping.
 As per {{Section 5.10.1 of RFC9200}}, the Content-Format of the POST request has to reflect the format of the transported access token.
 In particular, if the access token is a CWT, the Content-Format (if present) MUST be "application/cwt".

-The communication with the /authz-info endpoint is in general not protected, except in the case of updating the access rights, see {{update-access-rights-c-rs}}.
+The communication with the /authz-info endpoint is in general not protected, except in the case of updating the access rights (see {{update-access-rights-c-rs}}).

 ##  RS-to-C: 2.01 (Created) {#rs-c}